darklife/darkriscv/README.md

 - flexible harvard architecture (easy to integrate a cache controller)
 - works fine in a real spartan-6 (lx9/lx16/lx45)
 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
-- uses only around 1000 LUTs (spartan-6, core only and no optimizations)
+- uses only around 1000-1500 LUTs (depending of enabled features)
 - BSD license: can be used anywhere with no restrictions!

 Some extra features are planned for the furure or under development: